Skip to Content

 Disadvantages

-• Flights: Flights in December can extremely pricey with people flying home for Christmas
+• Flights: Flights can be pricey with people flying home for Christmas

 • Weather: The weather in December has been mild for several years, but there’s also a good chance of rain and strong winds